 Pussywillow comes out looking just as good on exteriors as it does on interiors.
 It is the same feel: a warm gray with a touch of cool.
 Perfect with white trim and this aqua front door!
 Pussywillow would also work on trim paired with a brighter white main body color for a light farmhouse look.

 Our paint samples are handed painted with 2 coats of the real Sherwin-Williams color and are perfect for sampling color before you take the dive into gallons of paint.
 The Peel and Stick Paint Samples make it easy to have confidence in your paint color choice and will save you time, effort and money while testing colors in your space.
-Get started now with Pussywillow or one the other awesome colors below!
+Get started now with Pussywillow!

 If you are still having trouble deciding, contact me for a Color Consult to nail down the best color for your interior or exterior.
 I have a passion for color and love being able to help clients find the right color to make their home beautiful!

 Leave me a comment if you have Pussywillow in your home or would like to try it.
 I would love to hear from you!
 Also, stay tuned for the next featured color from the Color Wheel…

 Pussywillow had the spotlight, but I also wanted to highlight a color from the Color Wheel update, Koral Kicks SW 6610.
 Coral has been popping up in nursery and kid room design for awhile now.
 I don’t think it’s going away too soon!
 In fact, Coral Reef was the Sherwin-Williams Color of the Year a few years ago.
 Koral Kicks is a soft peachy/coral that works perfect as a main wall color in a nursery or as an accent in a kid’s playroom area.

 Check out the colors we updated on the Color Wheel this week below.
 Click on the swatch to see my color scheme picks!